Louis Vuitton: Checker-pattern chair in Hong Kong barber shop

-In February 2013, Louis Vuitton issued a complaint against the owner of a barber shop in Hong Kong for allegedly violating its intellectual property rights in relation to a stool using fabric coating that is similar to the checker pattern in Louis Vuitton's handbags.
-According to the Hong Kong-based Apple Daily newspaper, the company was seeking a compensation of HK$25,000 (around US$3,200) and the publication of an apology in the form of newspaper advertisement.
-The owner had sourced basic furniture and equipment from the PRC for starting his shop.
-Facing this accusation, the barbershop owner said he had no means to tackle Louis Vuitton and may have to close down his shop which has been operating for one year in a remote local district on Hong Kong Island.

-The controversy had caused tremendous concern on Hong Kong news forums and viral protest on Facebook pages.
+In February 2013, Louis Vuitton lodged a complaint against the owner of a barber shop in Hong Kong for allegedly violating its intellectual property rights in relation to a stool using fabric that is similar to the checkered pattern of Louis Vuitton's handbags.
+According to the Hong Kong-based Apple Daily newspaper the company was seeking compensation of HK$25,000 (around US$3,200) and the publication of an apology in the form of newspaper advertisement.
+The barber had sourced his furniture and equipment from Chinese vendors.
+Facing this accusation the barbershop owner said he had no means to defend himself against Louis Vuitton and may have to close his shop, which had been operating for a year in a remote area of Hong Kong Island.
+The controversy caused discussion on Hong Kong news forums and resulted in protests on Facebook pages.

 2021 patent ruling in Japan

-On 14 April 2021 Louis Vuitton lost a patent office case in Japan against a Japanese manufacturer.
-The manufacturer was using centuries old Japanese designs in its goods, the same ones that had originally inspired Louis Vuitton.
-The Sarah wallet design in particular resembles bag designs that have been used for centuries to contain jyuzu (strings of beads used in funeral ceremonies - see Japamala#Japanese Buddhism).
-There has been comment on Japanese social media concerning how the company management seems to have forgotten the origins of Louis Vuitton's designs.
-The Shoso-in archive has a biwa lute with marquetry patterns to which some Louis Vuitton's designs bear a close resemblance.
+In 2020, Louis Vuitton filed a complaint with the Japan Patent Office, claiming that the design of pouches for Buddhist prayer beads (juzu) and cases for temple stamp books (goshuin-chō) produced by a manufacturer in Asakusa, Tokyo, infringed on its trademark rights for the Damier Canvas pattern used in its products.
+In 2021, the Japan Patent Office rejected Louis Vuitton's claim, stating that the designs of the juzu pouches and goshuin-chō were based on ichimatsu moyō (ja), a traditional Japanese checkered pattern, and did not constitute an imitation of Louis Vuitton's design.